86

 - Total Dissolved Solids—less than 1000 on non-salt pools

-- It is a good idea to wait to add chemicals until after the pool has been cleaned.
+- Note: It is a good idea to wait to add chemicals until after the pool has been cleaned.

 - Test the following weekly